 - Be ready to provide certified translations of documents that are not in English.

-The next steps (Steps #10 and #11) will require you to come to the U.S. and take the NCLEX/RN Exam.
+The following steps (Steps #10 and #11) will require you to come to the U.S. and take the NCLEX/RN Exam.
 As discussed earlier, it is suggested that you consider taking the NCLEX online training before taking the exam.

 Once you’ve completed the exam and successfully passed it, you are then at Step #12: You’re ready to begin practicing as a nurse at the position you’ve been hired to fill.
 CONGRATULATIONS!
 159

-To begin working as a nurse in the United States, a series of specific steps must be taken, primarily aimed at ensuring you are properly trained, qualified, knowledgeable, and practiced in the field of nursing.
-Some of these steps include testing and examination on essential aspects of nursing and health care.
+To begin working as a nurse in the United States, a series of specific steps must be taken, primarily aimed at ensuring you are appropriately trained, qualified, knowledgeable, and practiced in the field of nursing.
+Some of these steps include testing and examination of essential aspects of nursing and health care.
 Permanent immigration for nurses falls under the EB3 category of the Visa Bulletin.
 Currently, the average time for a nurse to qualify for permanent residence may turn out to be a few years.